96boards/documentation/consumer/imx7-96/hardware-docs/hardware-user-manual.md

 #### Bluetooth

 Bluetooth compliant with the BT specifications version 4.1 (BR/EDT + BLE), meeting the 96Boards requirements for BT

-#### Worldwide FM Radio

-Worldwide FM radio, this interface is not part of the 96Boards mandatory specification.
-It is an optional addition that has not been tested is not officially supported.

-#### GPS

-The GPS implementation is based on Qualcomm WGR7640 GNSS RF receiver (U7) supporting GPS, GLONASS and COMPASS.
-The APQ8016 communicates directly with the WGR7640.

 ### HDMI